Home

 Here, I will focus on using the Copilot panel when viewing a report in a Power BI App.
 That's right, an App, not a workspace - the best place for report consumers to view their reports 😊

-Copilot in Power BI Service - Output for "Give me exec summary"
+Copilot Panel in Power BI Service - App

 Summary

-Power BI Copilot offers valuable functionalities for model designers, report authors, and report consumers, simplifying tasks like DAX queries and enhancing Q&A visuals.
+Power BI Copilot offers valuable functionalities for model designers, report authors, and report consumers, simplifying tasks like DAX queries and preparing semantic models for AI.
 Is Copilot perfect on all fronts?
 Not at all.
 However, in my opinion, it will only improve over time.

 If you have any other ways Copilot can be used by the above personas, feel free to share your insights!